Periodontal Care in Saint Paul, MN

 Gum disease treatment is necessary to keep harmful bacteria in the mouth under control.
 Tarter and plaque must be removed from the teeth on a regular basis.
 Patients who have undergone gum surgery should plan on visiting our office every three or four months for periodontal maintenance.

-Call to Schedule Your Next Visit
+Call Our St. Paul Office to Schedule Your Next Visit

 Patients have been visiting Dr. Schulte's office since 1958 where it was originally known as Fischbach Dentistry to keep their smiles healthy, beautiful, and functional.
 With our emphasis on preventive care, we aim to ensure our patients keep their natural teeth for their entire lives with affordable care you can count on.
 Schedule a consultation with Dr. Schulte today to ensure the health of your gums.